poorlyordered/MCPServers/doc/RankingoFLegends_PRD.md

 **Communication**

-1. Implement a messaging system for players and teams
+1. Implement a messaging system for players and teams using Supabase real-time features
-2. Set up automated email notifications for important events (match reminders, tournament updates)
+2. Set up automated email notifications for important events using Supabase Edge Functions

 ### User Interface